FlynnOConnell/.dotfiles/README.md

 # dotfiles

 A set of dotfiles and install scripts.
 I have two primary goals:
-- Uniquitous platform independent installation (MacOS, Linux, Windows)
+- Uniquitous platform independent installation (MacOS, Linux, Windows, WSL2)
 - No external dependencies, click and go

 ## Tools